Shine Lawyers Main Logo

 • Speak with our team about your options

-If you have suffered from industrial deafness caused at work, then you could be entitled to compensation benefits.
-If the injury was not your fault, our legal team may be able to claim for:
+If your industrial deafness was caused by your work, you could be entitled to compensation benefits.
+If the injury was not your fault, our legal team could claim for:

 • Medical and hospital expenses